ceramicnetwork/.github/OVERVIEW.md

 7. Perform access control to resources; and
 8. Interoperably sign and/or encrypt information.

-This protocol should also allow applications and services to:
+In addition to the requiriements above, this protocol should also allow applications and services to:

-9. Permissionlessly register an interoperable identity;
-10. Publish metadata, definitions, and policies;
+9. Publish metadata and definitions;
-11. Publish data schemas;
+10. Publish data schemas;
-12. Publish service agreements.
+11. Publish policies and service agreements.

 Ceramic's verifiable document graph offers a solution to these problems.